Chapter 6 from the R.M. Dolin book, “Truth and Trust in Crisis,” 2021

 Model 2: Assume Results of Stanford Study

-A weakness in our first model’s logic is that the 5.2 million Americans currently tested for COVID were not randomly selected, they likely suspected they had COVID and then got tested, which skews the statistics.
-According to a Stanford University study, if a random sample of the population were to be tested, we’d find 50 to 85 times more infections than the CDC confirms are likely.
-If that becomes the basis for our death count estimate at herd immunity, then between 135,000 and 230,000 deaths would occur, which is close to the UW projections and bounds the Brix/Fauci projections as shown in Table 6.2.
+A weakness in our first model’s logic is that the 5.2 million Americans currently tested for COVID were not randomly selected, but rather suspected they had COVID and then got tested.
+According to a Stanford University study, if a random sample of the population were to be tested, we’d find 50 to 85 times more infections than the CDC confirms.[6]
+If that becomes the basis for our death count estimate at herd immunity, then between 135,000 and 230,000 deaths would occur, which is close to the UW projections and bounds the Brix/Fauci assertions as shown in Table 6.2.

 Table 6.2.
 Assuming the Results of the Stanford Study.